pyth-network/pyth-client/SECURITY.md

 The Pyth project maintains a social media monitoring program to stay abreast of important ecosystem developments.

-These developments include monitoring services like Twitter for key phrases and patterns such that the Pyth project is informed of a compromise or vulnerability in a dependancy that could negatively affect Pyth or its users.
+These developments include monitoring services like Twitter for key phrases and patterns such that the Pyth project is informed of a compromise or vulnerability in a dependency that could negatively affect Pyth or its users.

 In the case of a large ecosystem development that requires response, the Pyth project will engage its security incident response program.